ikawrakow/ik_llama.cpp/github-data/pull_requests/283 - CUDA_ better MoE implementation.md

 > You seem to be recommending AWQ quants.
 On my book AWQ quants are pretty low quality.
 At least this was the case last I checked.
 Has something changed since then?

 I'm not sure, I haven't looked deeply into AWQ in a while, I was just curious about sglang's implementation of Deepseek compared to the one here.
 Normally you wouldn't be able to run sglang without far more expensive GPUs but I thought 16x3090's might be able to run it, but it turns out that is not true.

 ---

+👤 **JohannesGaessler** commented during a code review on `ggml/src/ggml-cuda.cu` on **2025-04-05** at **10:04:54**

+This synchronization is not safe to remove. `ids_host` and `rmapping` are deallocated when they go out of scope and the source pointers for `cudaMemcpyAsync` become dangling pointers.
+As the name implies, the memcpy is asynchronous and without an explicit synchronization there is no guarantee that the data is still valid once it's being copied to the device.

+---